raystack/meteor/docs/docs/roadmap.md

 ## What Gets Simplified

 - **Per-source isolation.** Today each recipe runs one source in isolation.
-For entity resolution and cross-source relationships, Meteor needs a mode where it can see assets from multiple sources together.
+For cross-source hint annotation, Meteor needs a mode where it can see observations from multiple sources together to annotate shared identifiers and matching URNs.
 - **Manual enrichment.** Much of what processors do today — adding labels, enriching fields — should eventually be inferrable from the graph itself.
 The script processor remains for custom logic, but the common cases should be automatic.

 ## What Doesn't Belong in Meteor

-Meteor is the collection and graph construction layer.
-It does not own persistence, querying, or serving.
+Meteor is the collection and delivery layer.
+It does not own persistence, resolution, querying, or serving.
 Specifically:

+- **Entity resolution and graph construction** belong in Compass.
+Compass has the full graph context needed to match incoming observations against existing entities, deduplicate, and construct the unified graph.
+Meteor delivers raw observations; Compass resolves them.
 - **MCP server, context composition, and AI serving** belong in Compass.
 Compass is the always-on service with the full persisted graph.
 It is the natural interface for AI agents to query.
 - **Semantic search and embeddings** belong in Compass.
 Indexing and retrieval are query-side concerns, not collection-side.
 - **Change feeds and subscriptions** belong in Compass.
 Consumers subscribe to the store, not the pipeline.